 Formed by the action of the glaciers during the last Ice Ages, the Norwegian Fjords are one of Europe's most scenically spectacular regions.
 Though there are fjords along much of the west coast of Norway, the area generally known as the Norwegian Fjords is that section of the west coast north of Stavanger and south of Alesund.

-The most visited areas are the Hardangerfjord to the South and the Sognefjord which is the longest of the fjords stretching 100 miles inland from the sea.
+The most visited areas are the Hardangerfjord to the south and the Sognefjord which is the longest of the fjords stretching over 150 kilometres inland from the sea.
 Also popular are the Nordfjord which extends inland to Olden near the Briksdal Glacier and the Geirangerfjord in the North which is much visited by cruise ships.

-The fjords themselves are long narrow inlets of deep water extending far inland from the sea between vast mountain walls often 4000 feet or more in height down which plunge some of Europe's highest waterfalls.
+The fjords themselves are long narrow inlets of deep water extending far inland from the sea between vast mountain walls often 1,200 metres or more in height down which plunge some of Europe's highest waterfalls.

 The main town of the Fjords is the port of Bergen with its pretty painted houses along the shoreline known as the Bryggen.
 This is where most visitors arrive.
 Other centres include Sogndal and Balestrand which are centrally located by the Sognefjord.

 The region - because of its position and the mountains - has an unsettled westerly climate though the fjords away from the open sea enjoy much more sheltered conditions than the coast.
 Rainfall is generally higher than in the rest of Norway but the winters are also milder.